-What is “Freedom Tour 2017?”
-It’s a constantly evolving educational journey for 8th grade middle school students designed as an integrated approach to teaching history and contributing effectively as citizens.
+It’s a constantly evolving educational journey for 8th grade middle school students designed as an integrated approach to teaching history and effectively contributing as citizens.
 The program culminates in a 7-day trip in late spring or early summer.

 Mt.
 Ararat Middle School: April 13-19, 2018

 Download Orientation & Registration Form

 How do students prepare for the trip?

 Students meet together to learn about the places they will visit and how the history and culture of that place or time impacts our world today.
 Groups participate in a vision process, learn conflict resolution skills, and discuss expectations and consequences for individual and group behavior.

 9/11 Museum and Memorial -- New York City Neighborhoods -- Ellis Island -- Liberty Island -- Lower East Side Tenement Museum -- Independence Park in Philadelphia -- Amish Country -- Lincoln, Washington, Roosevelt Presidential Memorials and Monuments -- Vietnam, Korean, World War II and Iwo Jima War Memorials -- United States Holocaust Memorial Museum -- Smithsonian -- Gettysburg National Park -- Rockefeller Center -- Apollo Theater -- Dinner Theater